skijl/Programmer-Advices/interview/Java.md

 - Clone() method
 - Serialization - a process of converting object into a binary stream to transfer to other place (DB, Socket).
 Implements Serializiable.
 Static method doesn't serialize.
 Transient = ingnored.
 - Collections
-* Autoboxing: make an object from primitive value
+* Outboxing: make an object from primitive value
 * Unboxing: make a primitive from an object
 ### Encapsulation
 - A way to hide data or methods from outsiders